 There are two types of bonded warehouses:

-- Private bonded warehouses is used exclusively by the authorised company for storing goods related to its own operations.
-Only the licence holder may use it, and it is not accessible to third parties.
+- Private bonded warehouses are used exclusively by the authorised company to store goods related to its own operations.
+Only the licence holder may use the facility, and it is not accessible to third parties.

-- Public bonded warehouses is open to use by multiple companies.
-It is managed by a licensed logistics partner and offers storage solutions for a wide range of businesses.
+- Public bonded warehouses are open to multiple companies.
+They are managed by a licensed logistics partner and offer bonded storage solutions for a wider range of businesses.
 Widem Logistics has the necessary permits to manage public bonded warehouses.

-Regardless of the type of bonded warehouse, its function is always the same: storing goods indefinitely until they receive a customs destination.
+Regardless of the type of bonded warehouse, the purpose remains the same: goods can be stored under customs supervision until they receive a final customs destination.

 In short, a bonded warehouse is a powerful logistical and fiscal tool for companies importing goods from outside the EU.
-It offers tax deferral, operational flexibility, and faster deliveries – all while allowing businesses to maintain strategic stock positions closer to their customers.
-For companies dealing with excise goods, such as alcohol or tobacco, a separate excise warehouse structure is available that functions under a similar principle but is subject to different regulations.
+It helps businesses postpone duties and VAT, manage bonded inventory more efficiently and position stock closer to customers.
+For excise goods such as alcohol or tobacco, a separate excise warehouse system applies under different regulations.